 Now it’s time to sell the products!

-One of the ways I promote my templates is with Pinterest.
+It’s my own shop, the one I have on this website, that needs some work.
+Typically, I share my products on Pinterest.
 I love Pinterest!
 In fact, I get a lot of my customers from this awesome platform.
 Here are some ways to promote your templates with Pinterest.

 - As you may know, getting traction on Pinterest requires creating amazeballs Pin graphics.
 Make sure to create beautiful Pin graphics that other Pinterest users will be tempted to click on.
 Hook them with great visuals from start to finish, until a potential customer converts to a buying customer.

 - Regularly pin your products.
-Try to aim for at least 3/4 Pins per week; the more the better.
+Try to aim for at least 3/4 Pins per week, but more is better.
 Don’t spam though.
 Rotate out the products you pin on any week.

 Aside from Pinterest, you may also promote your products on any other social media platform you use, as well as your email list, if you have one.
 Let your subscribers know when a new product is out, a few of them will likely convert.